Doctor insights on:

 - Why would my doctor want me to see a hematologist urine?

 - Why do i need to see a hematologist with a low white blood cell count?

-- Why would i have low blood pressure?
+- Why would i have a colonoscopy when anemic?

 - Why would i have high b12 levels in my blood?

 - Why would i be getting cystitis every time i am ovulating?